-Running packs and belts are useful for lightweight and quick fixes in terms of holding only a couple of essential items in place and some offer some hydration storage.
-However, for larger storage and without having to feel something dangling off your midsection, vests may be a better alternative and a great option overall.
-The Nathan VaporKrar Hydration Pack was developed with performance in mind and is tailor-made for ultrarunners.
+Vests may be a great option overall.
+The Nathan VaporKrar 12L was developed with performance in mind and is tailor-made for ultrarunners.
 It was originally developed while looking at the demand specifications and various endurance tests of a world-class ultrarunner, Rob Krar, so you know you are getting a quality product here that will keep you hydrated and running.

 The vest itself is also designed with comfort as it is made out of very lightweight material with zip pockets to hold items such as smartphones.
 There are also ventilation shafts on the material in places such as the shoulder straps to keep it cool.
 And to top it off, the vest has side adjustment straps to tighten the vest and keep it in a closer and more comfortable fit.

 You can read more about Nathan's patented hydration bladders from its Amazon listing.
 Some of its listed features include high-flow bite valves, easy-fill openings and quick-release hoses for convenient cleaning.
-It is a nice thing to have in order to keep hydrated and cool on a long run.
+It is a nice thing to have in order to keep hydrated and cool in the long run.

 - 4 storage pockets